SBauer93/BobbelTank---MarcoPolo/README.md

 	};

-As parameters you get tne entity_list.
+As parameters you get a entity_list.
 This list now contains Entity-Objects.
 Thes objects are the living versions of your Entities you defined in **properties.js**.
 And the current simulation step_count.

 The next function is called during simulation once for every single entity.